WHO WE ARE

 PUBLIC POLICY INNOVATION

-A HLG operates as a temporary public-private think tank, fully independent.
+Resulting from an initiative by the Council Presidency in 2012, a HLG operates as a temporary public-private think tank, fully independently.
 It sets its own agenda and is not bound by any legalistic constraints.
-Therefore, it is fundamentally different from the formal high level groups set up by the EU Commission to advise within a strict mandate.
+This makes it fundamentally different from the formal high level groups set up by the European Commission to advise within a strict mandate.
+Their methodology is now applied in overarching policy domains (finance, technology, governance) and specific ones (energy, trade, agri-food, forestry, neighbourhood and Africa), with a great deal of attention paid to cross-fertilisation between the domains.

-The first HLG was launched by the Polish Council Presidency in December 2011, to work on research and innovation policy management.
-Its impactful outcome led the Irish (in 2013) and Italian Presidencies (in 2014) to continue its mandate; later its method became used also in other policy domains.
+The first HLG was launched by the Polish Council Presidency in December 2011 to work on research and innovation policy management.
+Its impactful outcome led the Irish and Italian Presidencies (in 2013 and 2014 respectively) to continue its mandate; later its method was also applied in other policy domains.
 The initiative to set up such a group comes mostly from one of the member governments.

 INDEPENDENT TRIPARTITE POLICY LABORATORIES STIMULATING SYSTEMIC INNOVATION